raid-guild/RIPs/PROPOSALS/rip-8-raid-credits.md

 18 shares for apprentice to test their metal

-This project is being done by two apprentieces @charingane (Archer) and @ukstv (Warrior) with my lead
+This project is being done by two apprentieces @charingane (Archer) and @ucefka (Warrior) with my lead